-This means that if there is any ancient document that can be trusted as being reliable and free from corruption, it is the New Testament.
-It is by far the most trustworthy, and has the most manuscript evidence to back it up.
+This means if there's any ancient document which can be trusted to be reliable and free from corruption, it's the New Testament.
+It's by far the most trustworthy and has the most manuscript evidence to back it up.

 But that's not all.
 Throughout the course of history many people have quoted the New Testament.
-The early Church Fathers referred to it in their commentaries, sermons, and letters.
-In fact, they referred to it so many times that if the New Testament was somehow lost entirely, it would be possible to reconstruct nearly the entire thing just from those quotations:
+The early church referred to it in their commentaries, sermons, and letters.
+In fact, they referred to it so many times that if the New Testament was somehow lost entirely it would be possible to reconstruct nearly the entire thing from just those quotations: